soft-dave/bookingengine/Readme.md

-# Django & Django REST framework test project.
+# Django & Django REST framework project.
 The test project won't be used in any real environment.